Winterlude Triathlon Instructions 2023

-New for 2019, the order of events and the race courses have changed.
+New for 2023, the order of events are skate, run, ski.

-The RUN is on the path to Bronson St. and then to the Terry Fox Facility at Mooney’s Bay.
+The RUN is on the path northbound to around Seneca, and then southbound to the Terry Fox Facility at Mooney’s Bay.

 The SKI is on the City of Ottawa ski course at the Terry Fox Facility.
 You can actually ski on it before race day.
 It’s two 3km loops.

 There is FREE parking onsite at Terry Fox.
-There are warm change rooms, there are flush toilets and warm toilet seats!
-Did we mention flush toilets and warm seats?
+There are warm change rooms and flush toilets!

-Free bus transportation is provided to get you and your supporters from Terry Fox to the SKATE start and supporters back to the finish line.
+Bus transportation is provided to get you and your supporters from Terry Fox to the START, and supporters back to the FINISH.

 It’s going to be a lot of fun.

 As race day, Saturday Feb.
-2nd, approaches, here are the finer details of how the 2019 Winterlude Triathlon is going to work, and what you need to know and do.
+4th, approaches, here are the finer details of how the 2023 Winterlude Triathlon is going to work, and what you need to know.

 Please read this document right to the end, especially your ‘almost mandatory’ race morning timeline.

 We have arranged for three school buses to take you and your spectators/supporters to the start of the race, and your supporters from the Canal back to Terry Fox and the FINISH area.
-Buses will begin at 6:30 am.
-They will run constantly and leave when close to full.
+Buses will begin at 7:00 am.
+They will run constantly and leave when close to the socially distanced version of full.
 Last bus departs Terry Fox at 7:30 AM.

-For logistical purposes, we’ve had to move the START to the Bronson warming hut area, where there are washrooms, warming huts and maybe even a campfire or two.
-The skate to run transition is still at Hartwell Locks, and the run course is still on the path as pictured on the race map site (https://ridewithgps.com/events/72371-winterlude-triathlon-2019)
+The START is on Dows Lake at the Bronson warming hut area, where there are washrooms, warming huts and maybe even a campfire or two.
+The SKATE to RUN transition is in the same location, and the run course is on the path as pictured on the race map site.